Cooking Math: How Long To Cook Per Pound Of Brisket?

 With your meat cooled, you'll finally be able to serve up your smoked brisket.
 If you like, you can use some of the remaining marinade and the collected juices from the resting meat in making a sauce or gravy by simply reducing them in a pan and seasoning as needed.
 Otherwise, carve it up and eat it as is next to some classic barbecue sides.

 Now you've got all the skills you need to cook an outstanding smoked brisket like a barbecue champ.
+Hopefully now you know how much time is the right cooking time to make the perfect brisket.
 Remember the tip about thickness versus weight when it comes to cooking your meat and you'll be prepared to make briskets as big as you like.

 Did you enjoy this recipe guide?
 Have any tips on barbecuing brisket you want to share?
 Let us know down below, and share this page with a friend who might need some help figuring things out for themselves.